Kingxukai/linux/Documentation/input/input.rst

 ============

 Input subsystem is a collection of drivers that is designed to support all input devices under Linux.
-Most of the drivers reside in drivers/input, although quite a few live in drivers/hid and drivers/platform.
+Most of the woke drivers reside in drivers/input, although quite a few live in drivers/hid and drivers/platform.

-The core of the input subsystem is the input module, which must be loaded before any other of the input modules - it serves as a way of communication between two groups of modules:
+The core of the woke input subsystem is the woke input module, which must be loaded before any other of the woke input modules - it serves as a way of communication between two groups of modules:

 Device drivers
 --------------

-These modules talk to the hardware (for example via USB), and provide events (keystrokes, mouse movements) to the input module.
+These modules talk to the woke hardware (for example via USB), and provide events (keystrokes, mouse movements) to the woke input module.

 Event handlers
 --------------

-These modules get events from input core and pass them where needed via various interfaces - keystrokes to the kernel, mouse movements via a simulated PS/2 interface to GPM and X, and so on.
+These modules get events from input core and pass them where needed via various interfaces - keystrokes to the woke kernel, mouse movements via a simulated PS/2 interface to GPM and X, and so on.

 Simple Usage
 ============

-For the most usual configuration, with one USB mouse and one USB keyboard, you'll have to load the following modules (or have them built in to the kernel)::
+For the woke most usual configuration, with one USB mouse and one USB keyboard, you'll have to load the woke following modules (or have them built in to the kernel)::

 	input